zachvalenta/jvns.ca/content/post/2019-02-16---con-2019--submit-a-talk-.markdown

 The submission deadline is **Sunday, March 3** and you can [submit a talk here](http://bangbangcon.com/give-a-talk.html).

+(we also expanded to the west coast this year: [!!Con West](http://bangbangcon.com/west/) is next week!!
+I'm not on the !!Con West team since I live on the east coast but they're doing amazing work, I have a ticket, and I'm so excited for there to be more !!Con in the world)

 ### !!Con is about the joy, excitement, and surprise of computing

 Computers are AMAZING.
 You can make programs that seem like magic, computer science has all kind of